FirstEnergy: Environmental record

+In 2024, FirstEnergy generated 15,665,952 MWh from coal in 2024 compared to 29,937 MWh from solar power.
+The company directly generated 13,905,260 metric tons of CO2 emissions from coal combustion and resulted in the emission of 16,004,265 metric tons through electricity purchases from other generation companies.

-A 2017 report conducted by the University of Massachusetts Amherst placed FirstEnergy 9 out of the top 100 of the country's largest greenhouse polluters.
+A 2017 report conducted by the University of Massachusetts Amherst placed FirstEnergy as the country's ninth largest greenhouse gas polluter.

-FirstEnergy was required to pay $1.5 billion by 2011 as part of a settlement to end a lawsuit filed by the United States Environmental Protection Agency.
-This lawsuit alleged that the company failed to install pollution control equipment when upgrading its coal burning plants.
-Also as part of the settlement, major pollution control equipment is now being installed at the FirstEnergy Sammis site and others.
+In 2008, FirstEnergy was required to pay US$1.5 billion by 2011 as part of a settlement to end a lawsuit filed by the United States Environmental Protection Agency.
+This lawsuit alleged that the company failed to install pollution control equipment when upgrading its coal-burning plants.
+Also as part of the settlement, major pollution control equipment was installed at the W. H. Sammis Power Plant and at other sites.
 This lawsuit was one of the New Source Review lawsuits filed in the 1990s.